BrendelGroup/AEGeAn/docs/parseval.rst

 * Any features not directly related to protein-coding genes are ignored.

-* ParsEval will infer feature implicitly encoded in the data.
+* ParsEval will infer features implicitly encoded in the data.
 For example, if a gene annotation declares 6 exon features but no intron features, ParsEval will infer the 5 corresponding intron features from the exon boundaries.
 However, if ParsEval sees any intron features in a gene model it will assume all